guyanik/climate-change-forecast/README.md

 - Explore ensemble methods for improved forecasting
 - Analyse regional temperature variations

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/climate-change-forecast/issues) if you want to contribute.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.